10maurycy10/sigchecker/README.md

 # sigchecker

-A simple rust program to detect mislabled files.
+A simple rust program to detect files where the file extension and contents don't match.

+For example if you rename a mpv file ".png" it will be detected.

-## Example usege, with usb drive mounted at ``/mnt/usb``
+## Example usage, with usb drive mounted at /mnt/usb``

 ``sudo find /mnt/usb | cargo run --release | tee log``